amilbcahat/reminder-app2/README.md

 ﻿# reminder-app2

-A Reminder App made with Node.js , Express.js , EJS templates and MongoDB
+A Reminder App made with Node.js , Express.js , EJS templates and MongoDB by Amol Verma

 Steps -